 Latin Studies (Grade 6) - The Latin Studies course is a year-long course intended to introduce the students to the language and traditions of ancient Rome.
-The students will explore its culture and customs and make cultural comparisons with their own world.
-In addition, the students will read and translate a basic introductory text focusing on the Caecilii family of Pompei.
+The students will explore its culture and customs and make cultural comparisons with their own world through reading an introductory text focusing on the Caecilii family of Pompeii.